noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_03_EthermintArchitecture_1.1.md

 This document is the official reference for EVM integration before implementation begins in Phase 4.

-1. Role of Ethermint in NOORCHAIN
+1. Role of Evmos (EVM) in NOORCHAIN

-NOORCHAIN integrates Ethermint to provide:
+NOORCHAIN integrates Evmos (EVM) to provide:

 full EVM compatibility